vishaldesai/Oracle_Tools/oracle_unload_to_s3/README.md

 # Run code

 Update input parameters and run code. p_target_s3_chunk_mb can be increased to create large parquet files.
-Due to compression actual files created in S3 will be smaller than value set. p_parallel_threads can be tuned depending on the client EC2 instance size and number of concurrent connections that you want to run on Oracle database.
+Due to compression S3 file sizes will be smaller than s3 chunk size setting. p_parallel_threads can be tuned depending on the client EC2 instance size and number of concurrent connections that you want to run on Oracle database.

 ```python
 python3 unload_ora_to_s3.py \